 Nancy actively serves on many committees at her church, Christ Memorial.
 She has been involved in several ministry efforts with schools and teachers in Turkey that serve students with disabilities.
 She is the board secretary for the Kardelen Mercy Ministries in Ankara.

 Nancy serves on the Special Education Ministry Board in Holland and is currently serving as board president.

 She is married to Brian, a local builder, and is the mother of Megan Wood ’02 Reilly.
-Megan is married to Sean Reilly, who works in Hope's Physical Plant.
+Megan is married to Sean Reilly, who serves as the Director of Health and Fire Safety at Hope.
 They have blessed Nancy with two adorable grandchildren, Emma and Kaiden, both of whom are already planning to attend Hope.
 Nancy and Brian are raising their third grandchild, Carter, who is also partial to the orange and blue.

-She loves to do word and number puzzles, read and spend precious time at her cottage on Twin Lake in Twin Lake, Michigan.
+She loves to do word and number puzzles, read, walk their Springer Spaniel, Toby, and spend precious time at their cottage on Twin Lake in Twin Lake, Michigan.